DETAILS FOR HILA'S CONSIGNMENT SALES & USED LISTINGS

 If creating your own listing, the more clear and honest you are with your information and images, the more certain you will be in selling your harp.
 People are not interested in how great the harp looks in your living room or next to your dog.
 They want to see good, high pixel images of your harp.
 If there are any serious issues with the harp, scratches, or dings, say so.
 Being vague about your harp's condition only avoids your harp from selling.

-3. ARE YOU REALLY READY TO SELL?:
+3. ARE YOU REALLY READY TO SELL?

 Don't brush this off, it's important.
 Do you really want to keep your harp, but feel guilty because you rarely play it?
 Is there a family member who you were hoping might want your harp?
 Would you prefer to maybe just rent your harp for a while?